Some people eat French fries with mayo. Some like the simplicity of salt.

 How to avoid supply shortages and unhappy customers

-If you’re a large restaurant, retailer or other consumer brand, your supply chain must deliver consistently and fight disruption, whatever the cause, as a matter of course.
+If you’re a large restaurant, retailer, or another consumer brand, your supply chain must deliver consistently and fight disruption, whatever the cause, as a matter of course.
 Otherwise, even the best marketing won’t matter and your reputation will be at stake.
 To protect your brand’s integrity and performance in an era of constant change, consider three actions:

 Make your data work for you, not against you.
 Data volumes continue to grow exponentially, but most of it isn’t useful.
 IDC found that 86% of new corporate data is born from replication and distribution, which creates data liabilities.
 Only a fraction of this data is tagged with attributes that define its integrity, such as origin.
 Moreover, IT organizations are being asked to integrate 26 new sources or targets every month.